aramvisser/blend2d.cr/README.md

 For usage of Blend2D itself, see the [Blend2D Documentation](https://blend2d.com/doc/) itself.

-This binding wraps the Blend2D C Api and mkes it more crystal-like.
+This binding wraps the Blend2D C Api, but tries to follow the Blend2D C++ api design.

 - Core classes are available in the Blend2D namespace, e.g. `BLContextCore` is `Blend2D::Context`.
 - Methods that return a `BLResult` in the C Api throw an exception on error.
-- Most methods are overloaded, so long names are not needed.
-You can use `Context#fill` or `Context#stroke` instead of `Context#fillPathD` or `Context#strokeFillUtf8TextD`.
 - Getter and setter methods are that start with `get` and `set` are directly available, e.g. `Context#fill_style=` or `Context#comp_op`.
 - Enums are abbreviated and made camelcase, e.g. `COMP_OP_SRC_OVER` is